yiwy/UNET_AI_Project1/README.md

+#Note: to access python code files, go to Master by
 # UNET_AI_Project1
 # This project was complied as part of Artificial Intelligence assignment
 # The aim of the project was to get student familiar with AI concepts and "hands on" programmig using Python, Pytorch and Lightning.